sage-wright/busco/README.md

 **!!!** Don't use "odb9" datasets with BUSCOv4.
 If you need to reproduce previous analyses, use BUSCOv3 (https://gitlab.com/ezlab/busco/-/tags/3.0.2)

+Note: When running auto-lineage, the initial results for eukaryotes are incomplete.
+This is deliberate, as these initial results are used merely to determine whether the genome scores highest against the bacteria, archaea or eukaryota datasets.
+If the eukaryota dataset is selected, BUSCO then attempts to place the input assembly on the eukaryote phylogenetic tree before running a complete BUSCO assessment using the selected child dataset.
+Unless the top-level eukaryota dataset is selected as the best match for the input file, the eukaryota dataset run will not complete.
+So while the specific dataset run will return accurate results, the generic eukaryota dataset run should be considered unreliable.

 **How to cite BUSCO**

 *BUSCO: Assessing Genome Assembly and Annotation Completeness.*